Pttn/rieMiner/README.md

 ./rieMiner /home/user/rieMiner/rieMiner.conf
 ```

+### Statistics and benchmarking options

+* Refresh : refresh rate of the stats in seconds.
+0 to disable them: will only notify when a k-tuple or share (k >= Tuples option value if solo mining) is found, or when the network finds a block.
+Default: 30;
+* TestDiff : only for Benchmark, sets the testing difficulty (must be from 265 to 32767).
+Default: 1600;
+* TestTime : only for Benchmark, sets the testing duration in s.
+0 for no time limit.
+Default: 0;
+* Test2t : only for Benchmark, stops testing after finding this number of 2-tuples.
+0 for no limit.
+Default: 50000;
+* TCFile : Tuples Counts filename, in which rieMiner will save for each difficulty the number of tuples found.
+Note that there must never be more than one rieMiner instance using the same file, and you should also use different files if you use different Sieve sizes to not skew the stats (ratios).
+Default: None (special value that disables this feature).

-### Advanced options
+### Advanced/Tweaking options

-Normally, you should never need to change them, but they can be useful for developing purposes, or maybe some further optimizations.
+They can be useful to get better performance depending on your computer.

+* SieveBits : size of the segment sieve is 2^SieveBits bits, e.g. 25 means the segment sieve size is 4 MiB.
+Choose this so that SieveWorkers*SieveBits fits in your L3 cache.
+Default: 25;
+* SieveWorkers : the number of threads to use for sieving.
+Default: 0, which means choose automatically based on number of threads.
+If you see warnings about not being able to generate enough work, try increasing it (though note that increasing it will use more memory).

+These ones should never be modified outside developing purposes and research for now.

+* ConsType : set your Constellation Type, i. e. the primes tuple offsets, each separated by a comma.
+Default: 0, 4, 2, 4, 2, 4 (values for Riecoin mining);
 * PN : Primorial Number for the Wheel Factorization.
 Default: 40;
-* POff : List of offsets from the Primorial for the first number in the prime tuple.
-Default: 4209995887, 4209999247, 4210002607, 4210005967, 7452755407, 7452758767, 7452762127, 7452765487
+* POff : list of Offsets from the Primorial for the first number in the prime tuple.
+Same syntax as ConsType.
+Default: 4209995887, 4209999247, 4210002607, 4210005967, 7452755407, 7452758767, 7452762127, 7452765487.
-* ConsType : set your Constellation Type, i. e. the primes tuple offsets, each separated by a comma.
-Default: 0, 4, 2, 4, 2, 4 (values for Riecoin mining).

-Some possible constellations types (format: (type) -> offsets to put in the config file ; 3 first constellations (n + 0) which can be used as offsets, though some might not work)
+Some possible constellations types (format: (type) -> offsets to put for ConsType ; 3 first constellations (n + 0) which can be used for POff, though some might not work)

 * 5-tuples
   * (0, 2, 6,  8, 12) -> 0, 2, 4, 2, 4 ; 5, 11, 101,...